 1. Good For Mulch

-If you want to make sure that soil stays moisturized and weeds do not surface around the plant, you can use the mulch.
-It gradually releases the required nutrients into the soil.
-You can add wood ash to the mulch that you use in the garden plants.
-However, do not use wood ash on plants that grow in acidic spills such as blueberries and raspberries.
+If you want to ensure that soil stays moisturized and weeds do not surface around the plant, you can use wood ash as mulch.
+This substance gradually releases the required nutrients into the soil.
+However, do not use wood ash on plants that grow in acidic spills, such as blueberries and raspberries.

 2. Effective Lime Substitute

-In case you want the garden soil to be more alkaline, you can use wood ash rather than lime.
+If you want the garden soil to be more alkaline, use wood ash rather than lime.
 However, the quantity of alkalinity the ash will cause will differ.
 Moreover, hardwoods contain more nutrients as opposed to softwood.

 Therefore, based on the type of wood you have burned, you can increase the pH level of the soil.
-Moreover, ensure to check the potassium content of the soil before you add ash in place of lime.
+Also, ensure that you check the soil’s potassium content before adding ash in place of lime.
 Potassium in excessive amounts can impact the ability of plants to absorb nutrients.

 3. No Pests Issue

-One of the cost-effective and easy ways to get rid of pest issues in your garden is by sprinkling some wood on the soil.
-Snake sure that the mask does not get wet because it will diminish its ability to deter pests.
-This has been a tried and tested method to get rid of pests in the garden and keep your plants looking lovely.
+That’s right!
+By sprinkling wood ash on your garden, you can overcome pest issues.
+Just ensure the mask does not get wet because it will diminish its ability to deter pests.
+With proper use, wood ash is a tried and true method to eliminate pests in the garden and keep your plants looking lovely.